ParaCoToUl/noarr-pipelines/docs/compute-node.md

 Most examples shown so far used the `AsyncComputeNode`.
 That is because this compute node has features that make it easier to demonstrate the core concepts.
 It has the `advance` method that runs on the scheduler thread and it has the `advance_async` method called afterwards that runs in a background thread.
 In each of these methods, if you want to end the execution, you simply `return` from these methods.

-This behaviour is built on top of a plain `ComputeNode` class, that only provides the `advance` method.
-The difference is, that this simple compute node treats the `advance` method as something that lanuches an asynchronous operation and this operation finishes only when a `callback()` method is called.
+This behavior is built on top of a plain `ComputeNode` class, that only provides the `advance` method.
+The difference is, that this simple compute node treats the `advance` method as something that launches an asynchronous operation and this operation finishes only when a `callback()` method is called.
 Here is an example of a compute node that performs some computation on the scheduler thread:

 ```cpp
 auto node = LambdaComputeNode();